The Weapons of Life: A case for arts participation as a creative response to mental health problems

 The artist’s point of view

 Between them, Helene Hugel and Marie Brett have long and varied experience of working as artists in a range of healthcare settings.
+Here they consider arts and health as an arts practice and reflect upon some of the challenges of sustaining artistic vision and integrity across different projects while building meaningful relationships with partners and participants.

 8 September, 2011